wendyverdonk93/docs/content/api/payment_methods/post-order-einvoicing.md

 {{< description >}}
 ## E-invoicing
-### Direct - E-invoicing
+### Direct

-Creates a direct E-Invoice order to be paid after delivery.
+Creates a E-invocing Direct order to be paid after delivery

+* Direct transaction requires all fields completed properly

-* All parameters shown are required field(s)
+* All parameters shown are required field(s):

 | Parameter                      | Type     | Description                                                                              |
 |--------------------------------|----------|------------------------------------------------------------------------------------------|